|Skip Navigation Links|

 If the scha_control() call fails, the entire failure history maintained by scds_fm_action() is purged.

-If the scha_control() call succeeds, the resource group is failed over to another cluster node or zone, and the call to scds_fm_action() never returns.
+If the scha_control() call succeeds, the resource group is failed over to another cluster node, and the call to scds_fm_action() never returns.

 If the accumulated history of failures remains below SCDS_PROBE_COMPLETE_FAILURE, no action is taken.
 In addition, if the probe_status value is 0, which indicates a successful check of the service, no action is taken, irrespective of the failure history.